Carbon Currency

 2. Unit of Account

-Unit of Account = 1 tonne of CO2e mitigated for a 100-year duration
+1 XCC = 1 tonne of CO2e strategically mitigated for a 100-years or more

-The “1 tonne of CO2e” is a commonly used standard mass in the measurement of greenhouse gases and when adjusting for their relative impact on the Earth’s energy balance, called the Global Warming Potential (GWP).
+For technical clarity it should be noted that “1 tonne of CO2e” is a commonly used standard mass in the measurement of greenhouse gases and when adjusting for their relative impact on the Earth’s energy balance, called the Global Warming Potential (GWP).
 The “100-year duration” is a commonly used length of time for assessing the GWP of greenhouse gases.
-Moreover, the “100-year duration” corresponds to the period of time that the mitigated carbon will be monitored (under the policy) to ensure that carbon leakage is taken into account.
-The service-level agreements for the recipients of the carbon currency will include conditions for taking into account the effects of carbon leakage.
-These conditions are necessary because the aggregate of all of the service-level agreements will be used to establish physical correlation between the supply of the carbon currency and the anticipated climate benefit at the global scale.
+Moreover, the “100-year duration” corresponds to the minimum period of time that the mitigated carbon will be monitored.
+The service-level agreements for awardees will include carbon accounting rules for addressing carbon leakage/loss.

-It is important to appreciate that the mass of carbon emissions that has been reduced is a subjective quantity.
-This is an inherent feature of emissions reductions, and it is a result of the fact that an emissions baseline must be prescribed for each project that claims to have reduced its carbon emissions.
-The assessment of the removal of greenhouse gases from the ambient atmosphere is not subjective, but it has other challenges that typically relate to its relatively high cost and the risk of carbon leakage.
+It is important to appreciate that the mass of carbon emissions that has been reduced or avoided is a subjective quantity.
+This is an inherent feature of emissions reductions, and it is a result of the fact that a counter-factual emissions baseline must be prescribed for each project that claims to have reduced its carbon emissions.
+DAC projects, on the other hand, will have an emissions baseline of zero emissions.

-A point of clarification is that the carbon reward will not be used to incentivise increases in surface albedo or the application of solar radiation management (SRM) technologies (refer the Biophysical Model for advice on SRM).
-The carbon reward will only be offered for reductions in carbon emissions with (1) cleaner energy supplies and (2) cleaner business practices, and for the removal of carbon from the ambient atmosphere by (3) carbon dioxide removal (CDR) (also called direct air capture).
+Another point of clarification is that the XCC will not be used to incentivise increases in surface albedo or the application of solar radiation management (SRM) technologies (refer the Biophysical Model for advice on SRM).

 3. Medium of Exchange